-Unit or shares, respectively, in UCITS or other UCIs shall be acquired only to an upper limit of 10% of the sub-fund's net assets.
+Unit or shares, respectively, in UCITS or other UCIs shall be acquired only to an upper limit of 10% of the Sub-Fund's net assets.

-In general, a maximum of 49% of the net assets of the sub-fund may be invested in liquid funds.
-However, depending on the market position, the net assets of the sub-fund may also be held in liquid funds subject to the legally permissible (short-term) limits and an exception to these and the other abovementioned investment limits is permitted.
-In addition, depending on the assessment of the market situation, a short-term exception to the abovementioned investment focal points is permitted and investment in liquid funds is permitted if, in such case, the investment focus is, on the whole, adhered to when including the liquid funds.
+In general, a maximum of 49% of the net assets of the Sub-Fund may be invested in liquid funds.
+However, depending on the market position, the net assets of the Sub-Fund may also be held in liquid funds subject to the legally permissible (short-term) limits and an exception to these and the other abovementioned investment limits is permitted.
+In addition, depending on the assessment of the market situation, a short-term exception to the abovementioned investment in liquid funds is

+Asset allocation describes the share of investments in specific assets. permitted if, in such case, the investment focus is, on the whole, adhered to when including the liquid funds.

-Under normal circumstances, it is generally expected that the sub-fund will not invest more than 35 % of its net assets in total return swaps.
-In exceptional circumstances, such percentage may be increased up to a maximum of 50 % of the sub-fund's assets.
+Under normal circumstances, it is generally expected that the Sub-Fund will not invest more than 35 % of its net assets in total return swaps.
+In exceptional circumstances, such percentage may be increased up to a maximum of 50 % of the Sub-Fund's assets.

-The counterparties of the total return swaps the sub-fund may enter into are in particular Morgan Stanley & Co International PLC and UBS AG.
+The counterparties of the total return swaps the Sub-Fund may enter into are in particular Morgan Stanley & Co International PLC and UBS AG.
 Further counterparties may be selected in accordance with the criteria provided for in chapter "Information concerning swaps" of this Prospectus.

 The use of derived financial instruments ("derivatives") is planned in order to achieve the aforementioned investment objectives as well as for investment and hedging purposes.
 In addition to option rights, it also includes swaps and futures on all underlying instruments permitted under the Law of 17 December 2010.
 Derivatives may be used only within the limits outlined in Article 4 of the Articles.
-Further details on techniques and instruments can be found in the Prospectus in the chapter "Information on techniques and instruments".
+Further details on techniques and instruments can be found in the General Part in the chapter "Information on techniques and instruments".